John Leslie Jambor: Life and work

-The son of first-generation Slovakian immigrants, Jambor was born in Rouyn-Noranda, Quebec where he spent the first decade of his life.
+The son of first-generation Slovak immigrants, Jambor was born in Rouyn-Noranda, Quebec where he spent the first decade of his life.
 At the age of 10, Jambor and his family moved to Burnaby, British Columbia.
 He developed an interest in the earth sciences at an early age and after graduating from Burnaby South Secondary School enrolled into the University of British Columbia to study Geology.
 During summers, Jambor took to traveling British Columbia, Yukon, and the Northwest Territories to expand his studies in geology.
 A major area of study was Jambor’s research on jarosite, a mineral found in the oxidized zones of sulfide deposits formed in groundwater.

 Jambor began his jarosite related research by studying the occurrence of fault zones at the Keno Hill deposit in Yukon.
 In 1960, Jambor continued his undergraduate studies at UBC where he completed his M.Sc. work with the focus of his thesis research on veneniferous interlava sediments in the Campbell River area of British Columbia.
 Shortly after the completion of his M.Sc., Jambor joined the Geological Survey of Canada in Ottawa and published three of his first journal articles in The Canadian Mineralogist.
 In his first journal article, Jambor discussed his first mineral species discovery, gunningite (a zinc sulfate discovered in the Keno Hill region in the Yukon).
 Jambor went on to discover 34 new minerals over the course of his career.
 His work in the field of mineralogy and involvement with The Canadian Mineralogist led him to become the second editor at the helm of this journal.